Dalton, Georgia: Creative Arts Guild

-The Creative Arts Guild is the oldest multi-disciplinary community arts center in the state of Georgia.
+The Creative Arts Guild is the oldest multidisciplinary community arts center in Georgia.
 Founded in 1963 by a group of civic leaders, the Creative Arts Guild began as a grass-roots community movement originally housed in the Old Firehouse on Pentz Street in historic Downtown Dalton.
-The Guild began offering art, music, dance and theatre classes as well as gallery shows and exhibitions.
+The Guild began offering art, music, dance, and theatre classes, as well as gallery shows and exhibitions.
 As programming and class attendance grew, plans for a larger facility were developed.
-In 1981, the Guild moved to its permanent home at 520 West Waugh Street.
-The vision of that small group of patrons has grown into an organization that now houses four educational departments (visual art, dance, gymnastics, and music) as well as the Arts in Education outreach programs, events, gallery exhibits, music and dance concerts and recitals and acts as a hub of culture for North West Georgia and South East Tennessee.
+In 1981, the guild moved to its permanent home at 520 West Waugh Street.
+The vision of that small group of patrons has grown into an organization that now houses four educational departments (visual art, dance, gymnastics, and music), as well as the Arts in Education outreach programs, events, gallery exhibits, music and dance concerts and recitals, and it acts as a hub of culture for Northwest Georgia and Southeast Tennessee.

 Artistic Civic Theatre

-Artistic Civic Theatre has served the Northwest Georgia community for twenty-four years, and has reached thousands of citizens through major musical, comedy, and drama productions, ACT2 (the children's wing), student productions in cooperation with schools in Dalton, Whitfield, and Murray counties, touring productions of original adaptations of classic fairy tales, theatrical arts classes co-sponsored with the Creative Arts Guild, the annual Youth Theatre Camp, and the Studio Cabaret live music series.
+Artistic Civic Theatre has served the Northwest Georgia community for 24 years and has reached thousands of citizens through major musical, comedy, and drama productions, ACT2 (the children's wing), student productions in cooperation with schools in Dalton, Whitfield, and Murray Counties, touring productions of original adaptations of classic fairy tales, theatrical arts classes co-sponsored with the Creative Arts Guild, the annual Youth Theatre Camp, and the Studio Cabaret live music series.
 ACT's programs are funded through individual and family memberships, as well as corporate sponsorships and donations.
-Consider becoming a member or corporate sponsor and help us continue to provide theatrical arts opportunities, entertainment, and educational programs to the Northwest Georgia Community.

 Dalton Little Theatre

 Dalton Little Theatre held its first documented performance in 1869.
-The organization began as the Dalton Amateurs and continued as the Sophoclean Dramatic Club, and the Dalton Players, before becoming Dalton Little Theatre in 1955.
+The organization began as the Dalton Amateurs and continued as the Sophoclean Dramatic Club and the Dalton Players, before becoming Dalton Little Theatre in 1955.
 The theatre has performed continuously except for breaks during World War I and World War II.
-The organization formally incorporated in 1958 and found its first home in 1981 when it converted the former firehouse built in 1888 into the Firehouse Theatre.
+The organization formally incorporated in 1958 and found its first home in 1981, when it converted the former firehouse built in 1888 into the Firehouse Theatre.
 The Firehouse Theatre is often referred to as the Old Dalton Firehouse, and it remains the home of Dalton Little Theatre to this day.